top of page

 Filing fees are updated periodically via USCIS and available online here.

-TPS (Temporary Protected Status Designated Country: Haiti)
+TPS (Temporary Protected Status)

 Employment Eligibility Verification Form